Malolactic Fermentation in Champagne: Creaminess or Freshness?

 Krug: The Master of Partial Malo

-Krug practices a particularly sophisticated approach.
-Depending on the vintage and desired style, the house allows malo only in part of the base wines.
-This partial malolactic fermentation enables precise control over the acid profile of the finished champagne.
+Krug practices a particularly refined approach.
+Depending on the vintage and desired style, the house only allows malo in part of the base wines.
+This partial malolactic fermentation enables precise control over the acidity profile of the finished champagne.

 Krug's philosophy: